gex82/app2_deploy_kit_sim_bufferlab/docs/analytics_workflow.md

 The **Buffer Engine v2** moves away from static "one size fits all" safety stock.
 *   **Tiered Posture**:
     *   **Committed Demand**: System authorizes full buffer coverage to guarantee delivery.
-    *   **Likely/Upside**: System strictures inventory, capping it at minimum levels or zero (commitments only, no stock).
+    *   **Likely/Exploratory**: System strictures inventory, capping it at minimum levels or zero (commitments only, no stock).
 *   **E&O Penalty**: If an item is flagged as High Risk (High Value + Aging), the engine *automatically reduces* its buffer target.
 *   **Business Value**: Maximizes readiness for committed plans while aggressively minimizing cash tied up in risky or speculative inventory.

 ### 4. The Simulation: Tiered Netting & Convergence
 The **Scenario Engine** doesn't just subtract Demand from Supply; it runs a prioritized simulation.
 *   **Tiered Netting**: It "fills" orders for Committed demand first.
 Only if excess supply exists does it allocate to Likely or Exploratory demand.
-*   **Convergence Gate**: Even if you have the servers, the system will not mark a deployment as "Ready" (Green) unless the Power and Network components are also secured.
+*   **Convergence Gate**: Even if you have the servers, the system will not mark a deployment as "Ready" (Green) unless all domains are ready based on on-hand availability (and optional power readiness).
 *   **Business Value**: Provides a realistic, "clear to build" signal that accounts for real-world constraints, preventing false optimism.

 ### 5. Governance & Reporting
 The final layer converts these complex calculations into simple business metrics.
 *   **Completion Rate**: What % of our committed plan can we actually turn on?
 *   **Stranded Capital**: What is the dollar value of inventory sitting idle due to missing cheap parts (blockers)?
-*   **Top Blockers**: Which specific items are holding up the most megawatts of deployment?
+*   **Top Blockers**: Which specific items are holding up the most square sets (largest gap quantities)?

 This workflow ensures that every number on the dashboard is backed by rigorous, constraint-aware logic, making BufferLab a true **Decision Support System** rather than just a reporting tool.